 Saturday 9 November at 7.30pm

 Sunday 10 November at 2pm

 As part of the 2019 OUTintheOPEN Festival.

-His bloody, bruised and battered body was not discovered until the next day, and he died several days later in an area hospital.
+His bloody, bruised and battered body was not discovered until the next day, and he died several days later in hospital.

 His name was Matthew Shepard, and he was the victim of this assault because he was gay.

-Moisés Kaufman and fellow members of the Tectonic Theater Project made six trips to Laramie over the course of a year and a half in the aftermath of the beating and during the trial of the two young men accused of killing Shepard.
+Moisés Kaufman and fellow members of the New York based Tectonic Theater Project made six trips to Laramie over the course of a year and a half in the aftermath of the beating and during the trial of the two young men accused of killing Shepard.